Scooterpaws

 Feeding schedule is something to consider.

-Some cats normally eat twice a day.
-Keeping to that routine can be reassuring to them, so a second in-person visit may be best.
-Or setting up an automatic feeder can work well, too.
+Some cats eat twice a day and keeping that routine can be reassuring.
+An automatic feeder can work well, too.

 For some cat parents, two visits a day is reassuring.

-Cat owners who are concerned about their cat being alone, regardless of how independent the cat is, feel reassured knowing I'm visiting twice a day.
+Cat owners who worry about their cat being alone—even an independent cat—feel reassured knowing I'm visiting twice a day.

 older cat lying down

-Kittens and some senior and special needs cats may need three visits per day.
+Kittens and senior or special needs cats may need three visits.

 cat on suitcase

-During our meet and greet we'll make sure I learn about kitty's habits, what they like to eat, any health concerns, their "me time" hiding places, and quirky things they do.
-This helps me take care of them just like you would.
+During our meet and greet we'll cover your pets' habits, diet, health concerns, "me time" hiding places, and quirks—so I can care for them just like you would.

 Ultimately you want to aim for a good combination of keeping kitty fed, clean, and happy, while also giving them the comfort of a familiar face.
 And knowing your furry one is well cared for makes your trip a lot more relaxing for you, too.